sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

 Use `TimelineElementExt::lookup_child`
 ## `prop_name`
-name of the property to look up.
+Name of the property to look up.
 You can specify the name of the class as such: "ClassName::property-name", to guarantee that you get the proper GParamSpec in case various GstElement-s contain the same property name.
 If you don't do so, you will get the first element found, having